November 3, 2006

 and providing for children is difficult.
 It tends to exist where social

 or land conditions are very harsh, places like Tibet.
-If there are "extra"
+If there are

 women, they tend to become celibates.